Counseling psychology: Career counseling

 The goal of career counseling is to help provide guidance during all stages of a person's career trajectory.
 Career Counseling looks to help an individual understand themselves and the ongoing world around them so they may make an informed decision regarding their life and career.
-Career counselors provide a wide array of services, such as attempting to help individuals discover themselves.
-Counselors also attempt to help others discover their actual goals or achievements they may want to complete in life regarding education, career, or their life in general.
+Career counselors provide a wide array of services, such as attempting to help individuals discover themselves and the actual goals or achievements they may want to complete in life regarding education, career, or their life in general.
 While also helping individuals figure out what they may want to become, career counselors also help find resources and information that may be of use to people in achieving their future goals.
-Career counselors will create a roadmap of sorts to help individuals visualize where they are along in their journey of achieving their dreams.
+Career counselors may create a roadmap of sorts to help individuals visualize where they are along in their journey of achieving their dreams.

 One factor that counselors deal with is people tend to think unemployment can be permanent; however, counselors must make sure that unemployment is only temporary and their status will eventually change.
 So counselors must do their best to give positive reinforcement to focus more on finding their path in life.
 Career counseling may include provision of occupational information, modeling skills, written exercises, and exploration of career goals and plans.
-Career counseling can also involve the use of personality or career interest assessments, such as the Myers-Briggs Type Indicator, which is based on Carl Jung's theory of psychological type, or the Strong Interest Inventory, which makes use of Holland's theory.
-Assessments of skills, abilities, and values are also commonly assessed in career counseling.
-Career counselors have the flexibility to decide whether to conduct sessions using a group setting or single face-to-face in person or online setting.
+Career counseling can also involve the use of personality or career interest assessments, such as the Myers-Briggs Type Indicator, which is based on Carl Jung's theory of psychological type, or the Strong Interest Inventory, which makes use of John L. Holland's career development model.
+An individual's skills, abilities, and values are also commonly assessed in career counseling.
+Career counselors have the flexibility to decide whether to conduct sessions using a group or individual setting, and whether to do so face-to-face or online.
 Currently, there is no internationally accepted standard to become a qualified career counselor; qualifications and certification will vary depending on local, state, and internal regulations.